LuuizAlves/LuuizAlves/README.md

 ### Heeello World 👽🚀
-- 💻Licenciando em Computação - 8° Período
+- 💻Computer Studant - 8th semester
-- 🚀 Desenvolvedor e Apaixonado por Programação
+- 🚀 Developer and Passionate about Programming!
-- 👽 Que a força esteja com você!
+- 👽 May the Force be With You!

 ### Skills